Machine-learning-assisted Blending of Data-Driven Turbulence Models

+To evaluate the effectiveness of the proposed methodology, the model was tested on several training and test flow cases from the NASA turbulence modeling testing challenge \cite{rumsey2022nasa}.
+The test cases include the 2D zero-pressure-gradient flat plate flow, the separated flow over a wall-mounted hump, and a NACA0012 airfoil flow at high Reynolds number.
+The results demonstrate that the blended model outperforms the baseline \( \MSST \) model in flow configurations where the baseline model struggles, and that are sufficiently close to the training flows.
+Notably, in certain cases, the blended model even surpasses the best-performing individual expert models.
+Moreover, its accurate predictions of lift, drag, and surface-pressure distributions on the untrained NACA0012 flows, which differ significantly from the training configurations, highlight the model’s ability to generalize beyond the flow configurations present in the training data.

-Looking ahead, future work should focus on refining the input features used to characterize the flow, as this could lead to even more accurate model predictions.
-Additionally, automatic clustering techniques could be employed to identify homogeneous data sets, allowing for more targeted expert model training \cite{cecileETMM}.
+Looking ahead, future work should focus on developing a more optimal set of input features characterizing flow regions dominated by different physical dynamics and hence allowing to better allocate weights to the expert models.
+For instance, automatic clustering techniques could be employed to identify homogeneous data sets, allowing for more targeted expert model training \cite{cecileETMM}.
+Feature normalization is another critical aspect worth of further investigation, since this could contribute improving generalizability by limiting extrapolation.
 Extending the methodology to more complex three-dimensional flows by incorporating additional expert models will be essential for validating the approach in more challenging configurations.
+This will require training expert model corrections accounting for 3D effects.
 Another important avenue for future work is exploring online training of the weighting functions and optimizing feature selection to better capture the flow characteristics.
+Finally, nonlinear model combinations could also be considered, such as transformer models \cite{fang2024exploiting}), hierarchical mixtures of experts \cite{JordanJacobs_1994expertregions}, and Kolmogorov-Arnold Neural Networks \cite{liu2024kan}.

 Addressing these challenges will enhance the accuracy and adaptability of the blended model, ensuring its robustness across a broader range of flow configurations.